xsf/xeps/docs/TRIAGING.md

            for each author in either the XEP or in xep.ent.
         4. Stop.

+    4. If the XEP is in Deferred state and the changes are not purely editorial, add a note to move the XEP to Experimental state.
-    4. Otherwise, mark the PR as [Ready to Merge], linking the XEP Author’s approval for documentation purposes.
+    5. Otherwise, mark the PR as [Ready to Merge], linking the XEP Author’s approval for documentation purposes.

 6. Mark the PR as [Ready to Merge].